quamranhasan/quamranhasan/README.md

-### Welcome to my Github 👋
+### Hi there👋

-A recent graduate from KAIST with a double major in Computer Science and Business Technology Management.
+I am a recent graduate from KAIST with a double major in Computer Science and Business Technology Management.

 I love to rumble with data collection, and analysis and tell stories with data.
 From not having written a single line of code prior to university, now I live a life where I have a domestic relationship with Python.
 Having past experiences in several internships I have grown a liking for Marketing Research and Data Analytics.